BrainDriveAI/BrainDrive-Chat-With-Docs-Plugin/docs/OWNERS-MANUAL.md

 **Usage:**
 1. Click "Evaluation" tab
-2. Enter test questions (one per line, 1-100 questions)
-3. Select LLM model
+2. Select LLM model (required) - The model that will generate answers
+3. Select persona (optional) - Role/style for the AI responses
+4. Select collection (required) - Documents to query against
+5. Enter or paste test questions related to your selected collection
+   - One question per line
+   - 1-100 questions supported
-4. Click "Start Evaluation"
+6. Click "Start Evaluation"
-5. Wait for completion (progress shown)
+7. Wait for completion (progress shown)
-6. View results (answer quality, retrieval accuracy)
+8. View results (answer quality, retrieval accuracy)

 **Best Practices:**
 - Start with 5-10 questions to test
-- Use representative questions (actual use cases)
+- Use representative questions (actual use cases for your documents)
 - Compare different models/settings
+- Questions should be relevant to the selected collection

+**Future Enhancements / Contribution Ideas:**
-- Export results for analysis
+- Export evaluation results to CSV/JSON
+- Historical evaluation comparison
+- Automated test suite generation

 ---